• Skip to main content

 Failproof Recipe: I always use a similar ratio of ingredients for the best gooey texture.
 These Nutella blondies are real simple; it works for me every time!

 Nutella Bakes: If you love Nutella bakes and desserts, then this will be another recipe for you to keep!
-You’ll get pools of melted Nutella, which taste so good.
+You’ll get pools of melted Nutella, which tastes so good.

 What Is The Difference Between A Brownie And A Blondie?